 WPC Admin > WPC_Admin > WPC_Manager > WPC_Client > WPC_Clients_Staff

 Choose whether or not a Portal Page is automatically created and assigned when a new Client/Member is added.

 Choose whether or not you would like your Clients/Members to be redirected to the backend dashboard or START Page upon login.

 Choose whether or not you would like your Clients/Members to have an admin bar displayed upon login.

-If set to “Yes”, displays "Lost your password" link on login form, and allows Client/Member to reset their own password.
+If set to “Yes”, it displays "Lost your password" link on the login form, and allows Client/Member to reset their own password.

-Choose whether to allow Clients to register themselves using Client Registration Form.
+Choose whether to allow Clients to register themselves using the Client Registration Form.
 By default, all Clients require approval from the Administrator after self-registering.

 Notify Admin about new registrations

 Sends email to Admin when a new Client registers using Client Registration Form

 Automatically approve Clients who register using the form